skyAlligator/BSLogger/README.md

 # BSLogger
 this project allows developer to view log by transparent window on any application.

-you need to install this BSLogger.APK into the testing tablet and give log access to the application using this command “ adb shell pm grant com.ironn.bslogger android.permission.READ_LOGS".
+you need to install this BSLogger.APK into your device and give permission to log access to the application using this command â€œ adb shell pm grant com.ironn.bslogger android.permission.READ_LOGS".